django/dsf-working-groups/draft/accessibility.md

   - contribution guidelines
 - Reviewing code that affects the accessibility of any in-scope projects.

-Many of these duties can be undertaken by any contributor, not only by the Accessibility Team, however the Accessibility Team coordinates this work and can step in where contributors are not available and support those who lack the knowledge to do so themselves.
+Many of these duties can be undertaken by any contributor.
+The Accessibility Team coordinates this work.
+It can step in where contributors are not available and support those who lack the knowledge to do so themselves.
-Accessibility Team members are added to a team in the GitHub organization with read access to relevant repositories, so that they may be requested to review pull requests, at the discretion of the author, reviewer, or other party.
+Accessibility Team members are added to a team in the GitHub organization with read access to relevant repositories.
+With this they can be requested to review pull requests.

 ## Current members